 The Corporation's business, being the acquisition, exploration, and development of mineral properties in Canada, is speculative and involves a high degree of risk.
-Certain factors, including but not limited to the ones below, could materially affect the Corporation's financial condition and/or future operating results, and could cause actual events to differ materially from those described in forward-looking statements made by or relating to the Corporation.
+Certain factors, including but not limited to the risk factors listed below, could materially affect the Corporation's financial condition and/or future operating results, and could cause actual events to differ materially from those described in forward-looking statements made by or relating to the Corporation.
 See "Cautionary Note Regarding Forward-Looking Information".
-The reader should carefully consider these risks as well as the information disclosed in the Corporation's financial statements, the Corporation's annual information form dated March 8, 2023, for the year ended December 31, 2022, the "Risks and Uncertainties" section of the Corporation's annual management discussion and analysis for the years ended

-December 31, 2022 and 2021, and other publicly filed documents of the Corporation, which are available electronically on SEDAR+ (www.sedarplus.ca) under the Corporation's issuer profile.
+The reader should carefully consider these risks as well as the information disclosed in the Corporation's financial statements, the Corporation's annual information form dated March 6, 2024 for the year ended December 31, 2023, and other publicly filed documents of the Corporation, which are available electronically on SEDAR+ (www.sedarplus.ca) under the Corporation's issuer profile.